On rectifiability of Delone sets in intermediate regularity: Resolutions of the prescribed volume form equation in intermediate regularity

-By definition, $R_{N,1}^{(i+1)}$ is the disjoint union of the squares of the form $S_j^{(i+1)}$, where the indices $j$'s are odd numbers.
-Therefore, in view of \eqref{eq: burklosc2} and part 2 of Remark \ref{rmk: madic}, to get \eqref{eq: osc2}, it is sufficient to rescale in such a way to obtain
+By definition, $R_{N,1+c}^{(i+1)}$ is the disjoint union of the squares of the form $S_j^{(i+1)}$, where the indices $j$'s are even numbers.
+Therefore, in view of \eqref{eq: burklosc2} and part 2 of Remark \ref{rmk: madic}, to get \eqref{eq: osc2}, we need to rescale in such a way to obtain